 Third Fourth Time’s the Charm

-We have finally arrived — three posts and ten-or-so thousands of words later — at a point where I feel able to tackle Beer’s notion of the “electronic mafia”, which had sparked my interest in writing this series in the first place.
-But because this entry has already gone on for a little more than five thousand words, and even though I was hoping to avoid it, this series will extend into a four-parter.
+We have finally arrived — three posts and several thousand words later — at a point where I feel ready to tackle Beer’s notion of the “electronic mafia”, which had sparked my interest in beginning this series in the first place.
+But since this post already clocks in at a little over five thousand words, and even though I was hoping to avoid it, I shall be extending this into a four-parter.
 I’m very sorry.

-In this post, I introduced Beer’s views on the essentially finite nature of the human mind, and on the “proper” role of the sciences and technology in a free and democratic society.
-I also felt it necessary to introduce the “control chart”, an altogether unrelated concept with origins in Shewhart and Deming‘s work in “statistical process control”.
-I did so because I wanted to offer a glimpse at the solutions which can readily be brought to bear against the kinds of challenges that I’ve described, and Beer described half a century ago, but which nevertheless remain firmly entrenched “live issues” today.
+With this post, I wanted to introduce Stafford Beer’s views on the essentially finite nature of the human mind, and the “proper” role of the sciences and technology in a free and democratic society.
+I also felt it necessary to talk about “control charts”, an altogether unrelated concept with origins not in cybernetics per se, but rather in Shewhart and Deming‘s early research in the field of “statistical process control”.
+I did so because I wanted to offer a glimpse at the solutions that might readily be brought to bear against the sorts of challenges that Beer described fifty years ago (and/or the ones I’ve been describing here), but which nevertheless remain firmly entrenched as “live issues” today.

-Let’s skip ahead thirty years.
-In 1857, the British and Canadian governments (both hoping to learn if there might be any useful lands for them to annex in this part of the world) funded “scientific” expeditions to the Red River Valley and beyond.
+Let us skip ahead thirty years, to a time when both the British and Canadian governments — each eager to learn whether there might be any more useful lands to be annexed in this part of the world — would fund “scientific” expeditions to the Red River Valley and beyond.
 The Canadian party was led by Henry Youle Hind, and departed from Toronto on 23 July, 1857.
-A little over two months later — October 4th, according to Hind’s account — the Canadians had arrived at the saltworks, where they were greeted (and guided, for a time) by James and Mary’s youngest son, John Monkman.
+A little over two months later (it was October 4th, according to Hind’s account), the Canadians would arrive at the Monkman family saltworks, where they were greeted (and guided, for a while) by Mary and James’ youngest son, John Monkman.

 Here is a relevant excerpt from Hind’s account of the expedition: